andreizad/3155-Project/README.md

   <li><h3><a href="Sprints/Sprint%202">Sprint2 - SMART User Stories</a></h3></li>
     <ul>
-      <li>The team used Trello to create the user stories for the features that you have created already and for your future features.</li>
+      <li>Summary: The team used Trello to create the user stories for the features that you have created already and for your future features.</li>
       <li>SMART User Story Characteristics</li>
       <ul>
         <li>Specific</li>